HIPERFIT/hiperfit.github.com/_posts/2011-10-27-november-seminar-and-2nd-workshop.md

 After the internal talks in October, our November seminar features two external talks.

-First, Mogens Høgh Jensen from NBI (KU) will tell us about "Complex Systems and Econophysics -- Asymmetries in the Stock Market".
+First, Mogens HÃ¸gh Jensen from NBI (KU) will tell us about "Complex Systems and Econophysics -- Asymmetries in the Stock Market".
 Econophysics is a relatively new area where complex systems modelling is applied to explain economic phenomena.